ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Results and Discussion

 After selecting a clustering algorithm and estimating the number of clusters, we performed a grid search to identify suitable hyperparameters for that specific algorithm.
 The grid values for each parameter were predefined based on commonly used configurations in the literature to ensure consistency across our evaluation.
 The selected clustering algorithm was then used with the best configuration found, while the clustering quality was assessed using ARI.

-To isolate the contribution of each architectural component of our model, we performed an ablation study in which one of its main components - either the CNN block, or two ResNet blocks, or the attention mechanism (ATN) - was removed, one at a time.
+\textbf{Ablation Study.} To isolate the contribution of each architectural component of our model, we performed an ablation study in which one of its main components - either the CNN block, or two ResNet blocks, or the attention mechanism (ATN) - was removed, one at a time.
 The results, summarized in Table \ref{tab:ablation}, highlight the importance of all three main components working in synergy.
-The full CH-based model provided the highest mean ARI of 0.2295 and a median ARI of 0.1775.
-In contrast, the average ARI across all ablated models dropped to 0.1850 (for mean) and to 0.1021 (for median), corresponding to losses of 21.5\% and 73.8\%, respectively.
-Compared to the closest CH-based ablation, the improvement in mean was rather modest, i.e. 2.8\%, but the median gain was 44.4\%, suggesting a much more stable clustering performance.
-Similarly, the full Silhouette-based model outperformed the best ablation by 26.1\% in terms of the mean ARI and by 62.6\% in terms of the median ARI, confirming the cumulative value of all model's components.
+For the CH-based variant, the complete integrated model (All) reaches a peak mean ARI of 0.2520 and a median of 0.1794.
+The exclusion of any single module incurs a performance penalty; most notably, removing the attention mechanism (No ATN) results in a 53.9\% reduction in median ARI, whereas removing the ResNet blocks reduces the mean ARI to 0.2008.
+Although the \textit{No CNN} configuration maintains a relatively high mean, its median ARI falls to 0.1339, underscoring CNN’s vital role in maintaining performance consistency across diverse datasets.
+A similar pattern can be observed for the Silhouette-based models: while the \textit{No CNN} variant shows a marginal increase in mean ARI, it suffers a clear degradation in median ARI (falling from 0.1684 to 0.1498).
+These findings demonstrate that while specific modules contribute to local feature extraction or residual learning, their full interaction ensures the model's robustness and superior clustering accuracy, justifying the inclusion of the full architectural suite.

-To conduct the clustering performance comparison on real-world data, we first considered a baseline CNN using the first CNN block of our model architecture.
-This baseline shared all other elements of the pipeline – including training data, cluster estimation, and evaluation setup, allowing for a fair performance comparison.
+To conduct a clustering performance comparison on real-world data, we first considered a baseline CNN using the first CNN block of our model architecture.
+Such a baseline shares all other elements of the pipeline – including training data, cluster estimation, and evaluation setup, allowing for a fair performance comparison.
 We further benchmarked our model against state-of-the-art AutoML-based clustering recommendation systems.
-Specifically, we carried out the official, containerized implementation of ML2DAC (available on GitHub\footnote{https://github.com/tschechlovdev/ml2dac}) – endorsed with a reproducibility badge by SIGMOD – on the same real-world data.
+Specifically, we used the official, containerized implementation of ML2DAC (available on GitHub\footnote{https://github.com/tschechlovdev/ml2dac}) – endorsed with a reproducibility badge by SIGMOD – on the same real-world data.
 Furthermore, we evaluated two built-in meta-learning approaches from the same container: AutoCluster and AML4C, covering a range of meta-learning strategies.
-A comprehensive summary of all comparative results is presented in Table \ref{tab:clustering_comparison}.
+The detailed comparative results are reported in Table \ref{tab:clustering_comparison}.
+Although Dataset2Graph \cite{dilmperis2025dataset2graph} explores a comparable methodology, it was omitted from the experimental evaluation due to the lack of publicly available code and detailed hyperparameter configurations, preventing a fair and transparent performance comparison.